 CREATE EXTENSION postgis;

-To run this command, you can start a psql session in your terminal, for example:
+To run this command, start a psql session using either the internal hostname or the external connection URL, for example: